Coconut Flour Cake

 Instructions

-- In a mixing bowl, add your coconut flour, salt, and baking soda and set aside.
+• In a mixing bowl, add the coconut flour, salt, and baking soda and set aside.

-- In a separate bowl, add your egg whites and cream of tartar and beat together, until still peaks form and set aside.
-In another mixing bowl, add your coconut oil, sweetener, and egg yolks and whisk together, until combined and glossy.
+• In a separate bowl, add the egg whites and cream of tartar and beat together, until still peaks form and set aside.
+In another mixing bowl, add the coconut oil, sweetener, and egg yolks and whisk together, until combined and glossy.

-- Add the dry ingredients into the sweetener and oil mixture, until combined.
+• Add the dry ingredients into the sweetener and oil mixture, until combined.
 Gently fold through your egg whites until completely combined.
-Transfer the cake batter into the lined cake pan.
+Transfer the cake batter to the lined cake pan.

 About to try this cake in a springform pan, but wondering if this recipe would work as cupcakes (reducing the cooking time).
 Thoughts?
 Thankyou